Parents and Children: Distinguishing Multimodal DeepFakes from Natural Images: Related Work

 \section{Related Work}

-\tinytit{General deepfake detection} In recent years, with the growth and diffusion of generative models, several research efforts~\citep{verdoliva2020media,cozzolino2018forensictransfer} have been made to effectively detect synthetic images generated by GANs~\citep{goodfellow2014generative,mirza2014conditional,zhu2017unpaired,karras2019style,karras2020analyzing} and other deep learning-based architectures~\citep{kingma2018glow,vahdat2020nvae}.
+\tinytit{General Deepfake Detection} In recent years, with the growth and diffusion of generative models, several research efforts~\citep{verdoliva2020media,cozzolino2018forensictransfer} have been made to effectively detect synthetic images generated by GANs~\citep{goodfellow2014generative,mirza2014conditional,zhu2017unpaired,karras2019style,karras2020analyzing} and other deep learning-based architectures~\citep{kingma2018glow,vahdat2020nvae}.
 While initial works did not concentrate on the generalization capabilities of deepfake detectors~\citep{marra2018detection,rossler2019faceforensics}, subsequent approaches~\citep{chai2020makes,wang2020cnn,cozzolino2021towards,gragnaniello2021gan,girish2021towards,mandelli2022detecting} focused instead on the development of generic detectors that can be applied to different generators, thus avoiding the need to have a specific detector for each generative model.
 On the same line, different solutions~\citep{zhang2019detecting,durall2020watch,frank2020leveraging} proposed to detect deepfakes based on the spectrum of GAN-generated images.
 In fact, CNN-based generative models usually leave a distinguishable fingerprint over generated images, due to transposed convolutions~\citep{zhang2019detecting,durall2020watch}, up-sampling operations~\citep{frank2020leveraging,chandrasegaran2021closer}, and the spectral bias of convolution layers~\citep{dzanic2020fourier,khayatkhoei2022spatial}.
-Some works in similar directions also focused on associating fake images to the corresponding generator among several known GANs~\citep{yu2019attributing,joslin2020attributing} or extending deepfake detection to the video domain~\citep{cozzolino2021id,gu2021spatiotemporal}.
+Some works in similar directions also focused on associating fake images to the corresponding generator among several known GANs~\citep{yu2019attributing,joslin2020attributing} \revv{or extending deepfake detection to the video domain~\citep{cozzolino2021id,gu2021spatiotemporal,han2021fighting,yang2023avoid,han2023sigma}.
+In the latter case, deepfakes are usually generated by partially manipulating original videos with existing tools for face swapping and other sophisticated algorithms for audio manipulation.
+Research efforts in this domain have mainly been dedicated to improving deepfake detection performance with the integration of multiple modalities, such as spatial rich model filters~\citep{han2021fighting,luo2021generalizing} and audio traces~\citep{yang2023avoid,cheng2023voice} in both cases combined with RGB features.}